 Sound check takes a while due in part to our unlimber limbs and unpracticed songs (Dan having come straight from a Wolf Parade tour), but mostly due to a sketchy sound system.
 Once I manage to rig the drum machine through some SVT cabs we are finally able to reach a volume proximal to thunder.
 Just the way we like it: hurtingly loud.

 We dine on pho, slowly carefully painfully and then, finally able-bodied again, we walk through the winding city streets.
 Hong Kong is one of the only cities I have been to where it is brighter during the night than it is during the sun-drenched day.
+Except for known allergies, there are also contraindications that http://hesca.net/viagra/ prohibit the use of sildenafil and other PDE-5 inhibitors.
+These include most diseases of the cardiovascular system.
+Since erectile dysfunction is often a harbinger of future vascular diseases, especially heart diseases, it is worth going to the doctor for a thorough check.
 All signage screams in fluorescent and dusty little restaurants are suddenly pulsing with colour and fire.
 Street lamps are abuzz in bright yellow and taxis whirr down every alley with flashing lights.

 We return to Rockschool in time to watch Priest: Rogue attack the stage with Jay Reatard-finesse.
 We clamour on stage and barrel through a canon shot set.
 The crowd is a blur, monstrous dancing and moshing fists.
 We sell out of CDs on our first show of the tour and are swarmed by new friends and new fans.
 It is messy and loud and we are exhausted by the assault we’ve just given them and the one they have returned on us.
 We are so fucking lucky.